Talking with Family & Friends

 • Use "I" statements like, "I have a hard time talking about this, too."
 Avoid using "you" statements, such as "You always..." or "You never...”

-• Be calm when you talk.
-Try to not get angry or blame others for your feelings.
+• Try staying calm when you talk and not getting angry or blaming others for your feelings.

 • Summarize what the other person has said to be sure that you have understood.